Deolinda1506/alu_web-scraping-and-data-visualization_b4/readme.md

 ### Step 1: Clone the Repository

-Clone the repository from GitHub:
+Clone the repository from GitHub using the link below:

 ```
 git clone https://github.com/Deolinda1506/alu_web-scraping-and-data-visualization_b4